-PCI EXPRESS 3.0 LINKS AND PICMG® 1.3 BACKPLANES
+PCI EXPRESS 2.0 LINKS AND PICMG® 1.3 BACKPLANES

-The A0 through A3 PCI Express® links on the SHB connect directly to processor CPU0.
-These links can operate as either PCI Express 3.0, 2.0 or 1.1 links based on the end-point devices on the backplane that are connected to the SHB and the backplane's PCIe link design itself.
-In addition to automatically configuring themselves for either PCIe 3.0, 2.0 or 1.1 operations, the links also configure themselves for either graphics or server-class operations.
-In other words, the multiple x4 links from CPU0 (links A0, A1, A2 and A3) can be utilized on a backplane as a single x16 PCIe electrical link, two x8 links, or four x4 links.
-CPU0's x4 links can train down to x1 links, but cannot bifurcate into multiple x1 links.
-PCIe link B0 comes from the board's PCH and is a PCIe 2.0 interface.
-Link B0 has a x4 default configuration that can automatically bifurcate into four, x1 PCIe links.
-An optional PEX10 module connects to the second processor (CPU1) on the dual-processor BXT7059 board to extend the PICMG 1.3 base specification by providing four additional x4 PCIe links.
-These additional links may also operate as either PCI Express 3.0, 2.0 or 1.1 links and can be combined into one x16, or two x8 or four x4 PCIe interfaces on a PEX10-supported PICMG 1.3 backplane.
-This BXT7059 capability provides additional PCI Express Backplane Usage chapters of the BXT7059 / BXTS7059 Hardware Manual for more information.
+The PCI Express® links A0 through A4 on the JXT6966 connect directly to the processors.
+These links can operate as either PCI Express 2.0 or PCI Express 1.1 links based on the end-point devices on the backplane that are connected to the SHB.
+In addition to automatically configuring themselves for either PCIe 2.0 or PCIe 1.1 operations, the links also configure themselves for either graphics or server-class operations.
+In other words, the multiple x4 links from the processors (links A0, A1, A2 and A3) can be combined into a single x16 PCIe electrical link or multiple x8 links on a backplane.
+The CPU's x4 links can train down to x1 links, but cannot bifurcate into multiple x1 links.
+The PCIe link (B0) is a PCIe 1.1 interface only from the board's PCH has a x4 default configuration and can be made to bifurcate into four, x1 PCIe links with a factory modification to the JXT board.
+Contact Trenton if you require this B0 link configuration change.
+An optional PEX10 module connected to a dual-processor JXT6966 provides more backplane links than are currently supported in the PICMG 1.3 specification.
+This JXT6966 capability provides additional PCI Express bandwidth and option card support in the system design.
+Refer to the PCI Express® Reference and to PCI Express Backplane Usage chapters of this manual for more information.